Entering a new era in vascular and cardiac regeneration research

 AstraZeneca is pushing the boundaries of science in a new era of vascular and cardiac regeneration research.
 As we move novel therapeutic modalities from the laboratory into clinical trials, we are focusing on the repair and regeneration of tissues with the potential to treat life threatening cardiovascular diseases such as heart failure.

 “Millions of people around the world7 are currently living restricted lives due to heart failure, which has a prognosis worse than some forms of cancer2.
-It is therefore incredibly exciting that our regeneration research is addressing the underlying damage to heart muscle that causes this devastating disease,” said Regina Fritsche-Danielson, Vice President and Head of Cardiovascular, Renal and Metabolism, Research & Development BioPharmaceuticals.
+It is therefore incredibly exciting that our regeneration research is addressing the underlying damage to heart muscle that causes this devastating disease,” said Regina Fritsche-Danielson, Senior Vice President and Head of Early Cardiovascular, Renal and Metabolism, BioPharmaceuticals R&D.

 Our pioneering research is based on:

 • Major scientific advances in understanding of vascular biology and the biological action of vascular endothelial growth factor A (VEGF-A) in stimulating formation of new blood vessels and helping to repair damaged heart muscle

 • Exciting scientific developments in mRNA technology to boost production of VEGF-A in areas of the heart

 The vascular and cardiac regeneration initiative brings together the complementary skills and expertise of scientists from AstraZeneca and Moderna Therapeutics.
 This important collaboration, which began in 2013, is advancing the science of tissue regeneration for cardiovascular and metabolic diseases and in other therapy areas.
 It is rapidly translating laboratory findings into clinical trials of novel therapeutic modalities.